-Get the latest insights on price movement and trend analysis of Soyabean in different regions across the world (Asia, Europe, North America, Latin America, and the Middle East & Africa).
+Get the latest insights on price movement and trends analysis of Soyabean in different regions across the world (Asia, Europe, North America, Latin America, and the Middle East & Africa).

 After the additional imports of 5.5 lakh tons GM soymeal were allowed by the Indian government in order to help the poultry sector, soybean prices fell in the country.
 The prices eades by 7-8% in May.
 According to trade sources, soyabean prices dropped by 500-600 INR/quintal in the third week of May in Madhya Pradesh mandis such as Dewas, Vidisha, and Khandwa, among others.